wangziqi2013/wangziqi2013.github.io/_posts/2020-07-25-flatstore.markdown

 For hash tables, locking is performed on a per-bucket basis to eliminate most of the contentions.
 For Masstree, since the data structure is already concurrent, no extra locking is required.

+Client requests are dispatched to threads based on the key hashes.
+The same key request will always be hashed to the same thread, which preseves the ordering of requests on the same key.
+FlatStore threads always process requests serially.
+On a read operation, the index is searched to locate the log entry.
+If none can be found, an NAK is responded to indicate that the key does not exist.
+On an insert or update request, the index is first searched.
+If the key is not found, then a new log entry with version number being zero is generated, and the key is also inserted into the index.

 TODO: INDEX UPDATE / VERSION NUMBER / GC